NEC Software Solutions: 1990s

-1992 was the last year MDIS made a computer system from scratch, which meant the end of UK manufacturing.
-It continued its hardware and systems integration work.
-It could do this because it had produced RealityX, an open platform Reality environment (internally known for a time as CORA).
+1992 was the last year MDIS developed computer systems in-house, which meant the end of domestic manufacturing within the UK.
+It continued its hardware and systems integration work, having produced RealityX, an open platform Reality environment (internally known for a time as CORA).
 This was the result of several years of development taking the Reality operating system (ROS) and re-engineering into a Unix application capable of running on non-MDIS computers.
 RealityX provided not only end user/application compatibility but also provided it at the developer assembler level.
 The same source code was used for RealityX and the original Reality implementations.
 RealityX allowed the Reality operating environment and applications developed for Reality to continue to be sold and maintained under the SeriesX name.

 Initially MDIS used UNIX systems from Encore Computer, then from Motorola Computer Systems and Data General—all using M88k RISC processors and Unix System V. Later they moved to run on Solaris-based systems from Sun Microsystems.
 The open approach eventually led to a Microsoft Windows platform in 1995 and continued feature enhancements that are still being developed As of 2007.
-As a corollary to this operating environment, MDIS acquired and developed its PROIV fourth generation language (4GL), which was used worldwide by companies including Fujitsu.
+As a corollary to this operating environment, MDIS acquired and developed its PROIV fourth-generation language (4GL), which was used worldwide by companies including Fujitsu.
 A variant was implemented on REALITY called ALL (Application Language Liberator).

 In 1993, a management buyout occurred.
 29 Senior Managers and Directors of the company, under the leadership of CEO Jerry Causley, purchased the company through Barings Bank from McDonnell Douglas.